Lycée Stendhal

 The lycée Stendhal, formerly Cité scolaire Stendhal, is a secondary and higher education establishment in Grenoble.
 It is the oldest lycée in Grenoble, and its pupils have included Stendhal (after whom it is now named) and Champollion.
-It is located at 1 bis, place Jean-Achard, and can be visited by the public on certain Saturdays.
+It is located at 1 bis, place Jean-Achard.

 History

 It was founded as a Jesuit college in 1651, and still has a chapel and an astronomical and astrological sundial dating to 1673.
-In 1987, an international section was added but has since relocated to the Cité Scolaire Internationale de Grenoble (CSI Europole).
+In 1987, an international section was added, which has since relocated to the Cité Scolaire Internationale de Grenoble (CSI Europole).